mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

 $ z' = z . $

-Noting that as expected, there are no changes in the $y$ and $z$ direction.
+Noting that as expected, there are no changes in the $y$ and $z$ directions.

-Though the world presented by special relativity may at first seem counter-intuitive and hard to belive, there have been inumerable experiments verifying its predictions, most famously, the Global Positioning System (GPS) network of satalites, would be unable to operate without accouting for the time-dilation induced by their relative velocity @gps_relativity, due to the exteremely precise time mesurements required.
+Although the world presented by special relativity may at first seem counter-intuitive and hard to believe, there have been numerous experiments verifying its predictions @special_relativity_tests.
+Most famously, the Global Positioning System (GPS) network of satellites would be unable to operate without accounting for the time dilation induced by the satellites' relative velocities @gps_relativity, due to the extremely precise time measurements required.

 === Minkowski Spacetime <minkowski-sec>

 Although the notions of independent and absolute time and space were dislodged, it is still possible to describe the new universe illuminated by special relativity as an all-pervasive 4D geometry inside which the universe sits.
 Unlike Newton's world, however, space and time are inseparably linked into one joint four-dimensional continuum wherein motion can affect the relative measurements of time and space.
 We call this geometry *spacetime*.
-Time intervals between events are not fixed, and observers don't necessarily agree on their order.
-Distances must be described by a combination of temporal and spatial coordinates, and because all inertial reference frames are equal, all inertial coordinate systems (ways of assigning reference values to points in spacetime) are also equally valid.
+As we have seen in @special-relativity-sec, time intervals between events within spacetime are not fixed, and observers don't necessarily agree on their order.
+Events must be described by a combination of temporal and spatial coordinates, and because all inertial reference frames are equal, all inertial coordinate systems (ways of assigning reference values to points in spacetime) are also equally valid.

 Special relativity deals with flat spacetime.
 This type of spacetime is known as *Minkowski space* @gravitation; see @flat for an illustration.
 Although it is non-Euclidian, and its geometry can sometimes be counterintuitive to people used to travelling at pedestrian velocities, it is still isotropic and homogeneous; it looks identical, no matter where in it you are, or what velocity you are traveling at relative to any other point or object.